-NCERT class 4 EVS chapter 19 teaches children about the different characteristics of plants and trees.
-Plants provide us food, medicine, fuel, fiber and shelter.
-Green plants produce the basic food for all organisms and also provide habitat for various living organisms.
+NCERT Class 4 EVS Chapter 19 teaches students about the different characteristics of plants and trees.
+Plants provide us with food, medicine, fuel, fibre and shelter.
+Green plants produce the basic food for all organisms and also provide a habitat for various living organisms.
 Life wouldn’t be possible without plants and trees.
 So it is important to know the characteristics of plants.
 NCERT Solutions are the best reference materials any student can rely on.
 Hence, students are advised to practise these solutions to score good marks in the final exam.

-NCERT Class 4 EVS Chapter 19 Abdul In The Garden:-Download PDF Here
+NCERT Class 4 EVS Chapter 19 Abdul in the Garden:-Download the PDF Here

-Access NCERT Class 4 EVS Chapter 19 Abdul in The Garden Solutions
+Access Answers to NCERT Class 4 EVS Chapter 19 Abdul in the Garden

 Page No: 158